-At Darwinex we have developed our own tool to measure the Experience of trading accounts: the D-Period.
+At Darwinex we have developed our own tool to measure the Experience (Ex) of live trading accounts: the D-Period.

 Valuing the accumulated experience of a trading strategy is fundamental for gauging the statistical value the results give us.

-The greater the experience accumulated by a strategy, the greater its statistical importance, and the more reliable the conclusions that can be extracted from its analysis.
+The greater the Experience (Ex) accumulated by a strategy, the greater its statistical importance, and the more reliable the conclusions that can be extracted from its analysis.